-The STDR grant call is opened for submission of Letters of Intent for the Pilot stage from 25 April 2022 to 8 June 2022, 5pm.
+The STDR grant call will be opened for submission of Letters of Intent for the Pilot stage and Pre-Pilot full proposals starting from 11 September 2023 to 26 October 2023, 5pm.

-The Singapore Therapeutics Development Review (STDR) is a national-level grant call implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), Singapore-MIT Alliance for Research and Technology (SMART) and National Health Innovation Centre (NHIC).
+The Singapore Therapeutics Development Review (STDR) is a national-level grant call for public sector research, implemented by the Agency for Science, Technology and Research (A*STAR) in partnership with our strategic partners, the Experimental Drug Development Centre (EDDC), Singapore-MIT Alliance for Research and Technology (SMART) and National Health Innovation Centre (NHIC).

 STDR aims to boost the quality and quantity of drug development and biotech pipelines in Singapore through 2 key features: